-Most non-profits come into developing countries with a charitable plan to help people, regardless of circumstances.
+Most non-profits come into the global south with a charitable plan to help people, regardless of circumstances.
 Many times, they can bring a bad economic model, which ends up hurting the very community they were trying to help.
 That’s not our plan.

 The Master Plan

 Most businesses come into the global south and care about 1 thing: money.
 The people and the country itself are just means to an end.
 It might be good economics, but it’s got just 1 bottom line.
 We’re not that business.